Velayutham8/TODOApp/README.md

 # Instruction to start the local server

-1. open terminal on following path named (server-side-api)
+1. Open terminal on following path named (server-side-api)
-2. run the command 'npm i --save' and then 'tsc -w'
+2. Run the command 'npm i --save' and then 'tsc -w'
-3. open another terminal and run this command to start the server 'npm run server'
+3. Open another terminal and run this command to start the server 'npm run server'

 # Database